 Fortnite maker sues Apple after removal of game from App Store

-Apple Inc on Thursday removed popular video game "Fortnite" from its App Store for violating the company's in-app payment guidelines, prompting developer Epic Games to sue the iPhone maker seeking to end its in-app payment practices.
+Apple Inc on Thursday removed popular video game "Fortnite" from its App Store for violating the company's in-app payment guidelines, prompting developer Epic Games to file a federal lawsuit challenging the iPhone maker's rules.
 Apple cited a direct payment feature rolled out on the Fortnite app earlier on Thursday as the violation.

-Epic filed a lawsuit in federal court seeking no money from Apple but rather an injunction that would end many of the company's practices related to the App Store, which is the only way to distribute native software onto most iPhones.
+Epic sued in U.S. court seeking no money from Apple but rather an injunction that would end many of the company's practices related to the App Store, which is the only way to distribute native software onto most iPhones.
 "Apple has become what it once railed against: the behemoth seeking to control markets, block competition, and stifle innovation.
 Apple is bigger, more powerful, more entrenched, and more pernicious than the monopolists of yesteryear," Epic said in its lawsuit, filed in the Northern District of California.

 Epic also attacked Apple on social media, launching a campaign with the hashtag #FreeFortnite, urging players to seek refunds from Apple if they lose access to the game, and creating a parody https://www.youtube.com/watch?v=euiSHuaw6Q4 of Apple's famous https://www.youtube.com/watch?v=VtvjbmoDx-I "1984" television ad.
 In the parody, which quickly garnered hundreds of thousands of views, a female Fortnite fighter hurls a unicorn-shaped club to smash a screen on which an Apple-headed character speaks of "the anniversary of the platform unification directives."